kishore-888/udemy-clone/README.md

 # Udemy-clone-website
-My Project work is the Udemy-clone Website 🌐  Welcome to my coding journey!
-This website crafted with love using HTML and basic CSS skills.
+Welcome to the repository for my Udemy-clone Website 🌐  Welcome to my coding journey!
+This website is a project where I recreated the user interface of the popular online learning and teaching platform using HTML and  CSS skills.
 Explore my projects, skills.
 Excited to share my progress and learnings!
 Feedback and suggestions are warmly appreciated.
 Let's grow together!  #CodingBeginner #HTML #CSS.

 ## Overview